MPAS-Dev/compass/docs/developers_guide/framework.rst

 Config files
 ------------

-The ``compass.config`` module includes functions for creating and manipulating config options and :ref:`config_files`.
+The ``compass.config`` module includes the :py:class:`compass.config.CompassConfigParser` class reading, getting, setting, and writing config options and :ref:`config_files`.

-The :py:func:`compass.config.add_config()` function can be used to add the contents of a config file within a package to the current config parser.
-Examples of this can be found in most test cases as well as :py:func:`compass.setup.setup_case()`.
-Here is a typical example from :py:func:`compass.landice.tests.enthalpy_benchmark.A.A.configure()`:
+The :py:meth:`compass.config.CompassConfigParser.add_from_package()` method can be used to add the contents of a config file within a package to the config options.
+Examples of this can be found in many test cases as well as :py:func:`compass.setup.setup_case()`.
+Here is a typical example from :py:func:`compass.ocean.tests.global_ocean.make_diagnostics_files.MakeDiagnosticsFiles.configure()`:

 .. code-block:: python